jmoran2611/jmoran2611.github.io/content/videos/tomek_merger/index.md

 ---
-title: RG core - HeWD merger
+title: 3DMHD simulation of the merger of a 0.4M⊙ RG core with a 0.2M⊙ HeWD.
 description: Merger of a He RG core with a low-mass HeWD
 index: false
 work: [WDs]